Camping, Mimosa Rocks National Park

 Distance from Sydney: 40km north/1hr drive.

-Price per night: from $34.85.
-Check camping fees with the National Parks and Wildlife Service.
+Price per night: From $34 per tent (plus $17 per person).
+Check camping fees and availabilty with the NSW National Parks and Wildlife Service.

 Reach it by the public ferry from Palm Beach or by car (fair warning: it's a 2.8km walk from the West Head Road carpark).
 The Basin campsite is a pleasingly democratic contrast to the resort-wear brigade who long ago colonised the area.
 During school holidays, this Pittwater paradise becomes the United Nations of the camping world, with bronzed Anglo grandmas, and cricket-playing blokes happily jostling for space.
 The sites are unmarked and unpowered and it’s for tents only.